The Quick and Dirty:

 “CMS is delivering on price transparency, because patients have a right to know the cost of their healthcare services before they receive them,” said CMS administrator Seema Verma.
 The Rule “requires Part D plans to adopt tools that provide clinicians the information that they can discuss with patients on out-of-pocket costs for prescription drugs at the time a prescription is written.”

-RxRevu has been working closely with health systems, payers/PBMs, and EHR vendors to develop the most comprehensive real-time benefit check network in the market – bringing accurate out-of-pocket cost data into the hands of physicians.
-With over 320 health systems using our tool and unparalleled payer coverage, we are well equipped to support plans and health systems as they prepare for 2021.
+RxRevu has been working closely with health systems, payers/PBMs, and EHR vendors to develop the most comprehensive real-time benefit check network in the market, bringing accurate out-of-pocket cost data into the hands of physicians.
+With more than 2,000 health systems using our tool and unparalleled payer coverage, we are well equipped to support plans and health systems as they prepare for implementation.

 For more information about RxRevu, its solutions and innovative advancements, please contact a member of our team at email@example.com.